Quantitative Methodologist

 Biography

-Delwin teaches research methods and quantitative analysis at the University of California, Santa Barbara.
-His courses emphasize methodological reasoning, model interpretation, and reproducible research practices, helping students move beyond mechanical use of statistical software toward a deeper understanding of statistical inference and research design.
-He also directs The MIX Institute, a research and training initiative focused on mixture modeling, collaborative quantitative research, and advanced methodological training.
+He teaches research methods and quantitative analysis in psychology at California State University, Northridge.
+His teaching emphasizes methodological reasoning, model interpretation, and reproducible research practices, helping students move beyond the mechanical use of statistical software toward a deeper understanding of statistical inference and research design.

 APPROACH